 Dockerd: dockerd listens for Docker API requests, dockerd can listen for Docker Engine API requests via three different types of Socket: unix, tcp, and fd and manages host’s container life-cycles with the help of containerd.
 Hence, actual container life-cycle management is outsourced to containerd.

 Containerd: Actually manages container life-cycle through the below-mentioned tasks:

 - Of course, executing containers by calling runc with the right parameters to run containers.

 Let’s go through some subsystems of containerd :

 Runc: Containerd uses RunC to run containers according to the OCI specification.

-Containerd shim: With docker 1.11 version, this component has been added.
+Containerd shim: With the docker 1.11 version, this component has been added.
 This is the parent process of every container started and it also allows daemon-less containers.
-First it allows the runtimes, i.e. runc, to exit after which it starts the container.
-This way we don’t have to have the long running processes for containers.
+First, it allows the runtimes, i.e. runc, to exit after which it starts the container.
+This way we don’t have to have the long-running processes for containers.
 When you start nginx you should only see the nginx process and the shim.

 Daemon-less: When I say daemon-less containers in the above paragraph, it means there is an advantage of this.
 When containerd shim was not there, upgrading docker daemon without restarting all your containers was a big pain.
 Hence, containerd shim got introduced to solve this problem.